jviotti/jsonbinpack-poc/docs/encoder/boolean.markdown

 +------+
 ```

-The input value `false` is encoded as:
+The input value `false` is encoded as follows:

 ```
 +------+